Kiyama Shrine in Maniwa City: Meet a Real Maneki-neko (Lucky Cat)! Cute Goshuin (Temple Stamps)

 The vermilion torii gate of Kiyama Shrine is very large, and hydrangeas are planted on both sides of the approach to the shrine.
 During the rainy season, the shrine will be decorated with beautiful hydrangeas.

-If you drive up the mountain path for about 7 minutes from Kiyama Shrine, you will come to the Okumiya, where Gozu Tenno (a syncretic Shinto-Buddhist deity) is enshrined.
+About a seven-minute drive up the mountain path from Kiyama Shrine is the Okumiya, where Gozu Tenno (a syncretic Shinto-Buddhist deity) is enshrined.
 This was Kiyama Shrine until it was moved to its current location in 1962 (Showa 37).
 Please be sure to visit here as well.

-There are also adoption events for rescued cats and dogs.
+Adoption events for rescued cats and dogs are also held.

 Kiyama Shrine also holds adoption events for rescued cats and dogs.
 The next one is scheduled for November 3, 2024.
 We hope that many cats and dogs will be able to live happily ever after.